guillaume-hoareau/ELK-CPACF/index.md

+The following code pattern requires the following:
+* A LinuxONE Virtual Machine provisionned by the LinuxONE Community cloud
+* A Canonical Ubuntu 16.04.LTS Linux Virtual Machine

 # About Pervasive Encryption on LinuxONE
 Pervasive encryption is a data-centric approach to information security that entails protecting data entering and exiting the z14 platform.
 It involves encrypting data in-flight and at-rest to meet complex compliance mandates and reduce the risks and financial losses of a data breach.
 It is a paradigm shift from selective encryption (where only the data that is required to achieve compliance is encrypted) to pervasive encryption.
 Pervasive encryption with z14 is enabled through tight platform integration that includes Linux on IBM Z or LinuxONE following features:
 * Integrated cryptographic hardware: Central Processor Assist for Cryptographic Function (CPACF) is a co-processor on every processor unit that accelerates encryption.
 Crypto Express features can be used as hardware security modules (HSMs).